Bracha: Proper articulation when answering amen

-When responding amen, it must be pronounced in a proper manner, consistent with its significance in Jewish law.
+When responding amen, it must be pronounced in a proper manner, consistent with its significance in halakha.
 There are a number of ways to respond amen that are discouraged as being either disrespectful or careless.
 The articulation of the alef (א, first letter of amen in Hebrew) and its proper vowelization must be clear.
 If the kametz vowel is rushed and mispronounced as the vowelization of a shva, the amen is termed an amen chatufa, as chatufa is synonym for the shva.
 Another type of amen chatufa is one that is recited prior to the completion of the blessing it is being recited to follow; this comes from the Hebrew word chatuf (חטוף, "snatched").
 The impatient rush to respond amen before the blessing has even been completed is prohibited.
 If insufficient stress is placed on the nun (נ, the last letter of amen in Hebrew) and the mem (מ, the middle letter) drowns it out, this is termed an amen ketufa (אמן קטופה, "a cut amen").
-One must also not recite amen too quickly; one should allocate enough time for the amen as necessary to say ’El melekh ne’eman.
+One must also not recite amen too quickly; one should allocate enough time for the amen as necessary to say 'El melekh ne'eman.
 Saying an amen ketzara (אמן קצרה, "short amen") recited too quickly shows a lack of patience.